-GASB State No. 87 Leases effective for fiscal year 2023, was issued to improve accounting ad financial reporting for governments by establishing standards for leases that previously classified as operating leases.
-It establishes a single model for leas accounting based on the foundational principle that leases are financing of the right to use an underlying asset, thus requiring lessees to recognize a lease liability and intangible right to use the underlying asset and lessors to recognize a lease receivable and deferred inflow of resources.
-The District adopted the standard; however, it had no effect on the financial statements in the current year
+For purposes of measuring the lease liability, GASB Statement No. 87, Leases, was issued to improve accounting and financial reporting for leases by governments, by establishing standards for leases that were previously classified as operating leases It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset, thus requiring lessees to recognize a lease liability and an intangible right-to-use lease asset, and lessors to recognize a lease receivable and a deferred inflow of resources.